 How Google Works

-To understand SEO, we need to understand Google.
+To understand SEO on Home Care websites, we need to understand Google.
 At its core, Google exists to help users find the right information.
 We trust that most of the time, Google will return results appropriate to our searches.
 Google tries to make users happy by delivering the best information for a particular search, but how does it do that?

 Google uses over 200 factors to determine which pages to return.
 You enter a search term, and Google evaluates millions of pages with their ranking factors to find the ones that have the best results.
 Not all the ranking factors are equal, and Google hasn’t told us which one is the most important, but there’s some consensus around a few:

 - User experience (UX)

 - Content freshness, accuracy, and depth